 In this ultimate Facebook ads guide, we will teach you how to set up your first campaign.
 We will show you how to set clear goals, choose the right ad options and set your campaign to reach your target audience in the most optimal way.

 How to Start Your First Facebook Ads Campaign

 Launching a Facebook campaign and creating your first Facebook ad can be done through Ads Manager.
-If you’ve used Facebook ads in the past, you might remember two separate tools for managing ads, but the platform condensed these tools into one.o offer different reporting metrics so people would get lost easier – now it’s all under one roof.
+If you’ve used Facebook ads in the past, you might remember two separate tools for managing ads, but the platform condensed these tools into one.
+For an easier start, you can always go for one of the Facebook tools available on the internet.

 Set Your Campaign Goals

 - Video views

 - Lead generation